Lorti/manu.ninja/_posts/2016-12-14-lightweight-testing-of-front-end-npm-packages.md

 For testing our form tracking we further need `tape-run`, enabling us to run our test in a browser environment.
 Otherwise we would have no `document.body` to add our form to.
 To run our code in a browser enviroment we first need to bundle it, though.
 Browserify bundles our imported packages and transforms the result to ES5 using Babel via Babelify.

 [Sinon](http://sinonjs.org/) is then used to mock the Google Analytics library, as we don't want to send real events.
 We can create a test spy, that resembles a function, but doesn't really do anything.
 The spy enables us to test, whether the `ga()` gets called by our script.
 We can also compare the arguments used while calling `ga()` to our expected category and action.

-The last package `tap-spec` takes the Test Anything Protocol output and changes it to look like Mocha's spec reporter, which is just a personal preference.
-You could even have your results printed as Nyan Cat's rainbow with `tap-nyan`.

 ### package.json
 ~~~ json